 Jesus was another Jeroboam, a servant of the Pharaoh.

-2. King Jeroboam feared northern Israelis hearts would return to The Temple in Jerusalem, so he built Egyptian altars in Bethel and Dan (now Galilee), and erected the Egyptian golden calves.
-1 King 12:25
+.1 King Jeroboam feared northern Israelis' hearts would return to The Temple in Jerusalem, so he built Egyptian altars in Bethel and Dan (now Galilee), and erected the golden Agis, Egyptian oxen gods.
+1 King 12:25 Tanakh

 Likewise, Jesus also proclaimed to be king and restored Bethel and Dan (Galilee).

-Jesus' teachings in Bethel and Dan were symbolic of Jesus’ alliance with King Jeroboam and Egypt.
+Jesus' central location in the region of Bethel and Dan (Galilee) was symbolic of Jesus’ alliance with King Jeroboam and Egypt.

-But King Jeroboam allowed anyone who wanted to be priests, to be priests at the forbidden altars in Bethel and Dan (Galilee) 1 King 12:27 (1 King 12:25 in christian bibles).
+But King Jeroboam allowed anyone who wanted to be priests at the forbidden altars in Bethel and Dan (Galilee) 1 King 12:27 (1 King 12:25 in christian bibles).

-Likewise, Jesus also allowed anyone to be a priest in Bethel and Dan (Galilee).
+Likewise, Jesus also allowed anyone to be priests in Bethel and Dan (Galilee), including gentiles.

-But “Rabbi” originated as a derogatory term given to King Jeroboam’s pseudo priests;
+.1 “Rabbi” originated as a derogatory title given to King Jeroboam’s pseudo priests;

 The Egyptian god Ra* + abba (father) = Rabbi